TheBIMsider/GHTP/README.md

-# GHTP
+# GHTP - Carl's Golf Shame Repository 🤦‍♂️
-My personal version of the public GHT app - trust me nobody wants this golf stats ⛳🤔
+My personal version of the public GHT app - trust me nobody wants these golf stats ⛳🤔

+**⚠️ Personal Data Alert**: This is my actual golf tracking app with real (embarrassingly high) scores.

-You can find the public version with instrcutions and a repo to fork [HERE](https://github.com/TheBIMsider/GHT)
+You can find the public version with instructions and a repo to fork [HERE](https://github.com/TheBIMsider/GHT)

 # 🏌️‍♂️ Golf Handicap Tracker